-The South Australian Commissioner for Children and Young People is a new independent position, established under the Children and Young People (Oversight and Advocacy Bodies) Act 2016.
-This legislation was introduced to the South Australian Parliament in response to recommendation 245 of the Child Protection Systems Royal Commission.
-The purpose of the legislation was to create a statutory officer with powers and functions to advocate at a systemic level to improve the well-being of children and young people in South Australia.
+The South Australian Commissioner for Children and Young people is an independent position, established under the Children and Young People (Oversight and Advocacy Bodies) Act 2016.
+This legislation was introduced to the South Australian Parliament in response to the Child Protection Systems Royal Commission.
+The purpose of the legislation was to create a statutory officer with powers and functions to advocate at a systemic level to improve the wellbeing of children and young people in South Australia.

-The Commissioner promotes and advocates for the rights, interests and well-being of all children and young people in South Australia.
-Additionally, the Commissioner ensures that as a part of the Commonwealth, South Australia enacts its international obligations.
+The Commissioner promotes and advocates for the rights, interests and wellbeing of all children and young people in South Australia.
+The Commissioner ensures that as a part of the Commonwealth, South Australia enacts its international obligations.

-- Enfranchise children’s and young people’s participation in public life and policy development
+- Strengthen children and young people’s participation in society